A-Maugli/Ledger-Safe-Backup-POC2/doc/ledger_safe_restore_example.md

 ## Switch off the computer

-The following computations MUST be done manually, on a piece of paper, using the xor_table.txt and ascii_hex_table.txt and bip-39/english.txt Print the tables and use them independently from a computer.
+The following computations MUST be done manually, on a piece of paper, using the xor_table.txt and ascii_hex.txt and bip-39/english.txt Print the tables and use them independently from a computer.

 ```